 In addition, implementation of healthcare reform legislation that adds costs could limit the profits that can be made from the development of new drugs.
 This could adversely affect R&D expenditures by pharmaceutical and biotechnology companies, which could in turn decrease the business opportunities available to CDD both in the U.S. and other countries.
 New laws or regulations may create a risk of liability, increase CDD costs or limit service offerings through CDD.

-Global economic conditions and regulatory changes leading up to and following the United Kingdom's announced intention to exit from the European Union could adversely impact the Company's business and results of operations located in, or closely associated with, the United Kingdom.
+Global economic conditions and government and regulatory changes, including but not limited to the United Kingdom's announced intention to exit from the European Union, could adversely impact the Company's business and results of operations.